 My resume shows zero experience with ASP.NET, and a disclaimer that I’m not willing to relocate.
 I’m a little surprised that you’ve contacted me for an opportunity like this.
 Perhaps your resume filtering needs to be fine-tuned a little.

 Sure - i guess so, anyways sorry for the incontinence caused.

 I had to read it a second and third time to see and recognize his word choice.
 Wanting to be sure, I checked out dictionary.com:

 “The inability to control excretory functions. - Lack of restraint in sexual relations; immoderation. - inability of the body to control the evacuative functions - involuntary urination or defecation”

-Now … I know there are medical reasons behind incontinence, but unless he was suggesting that his failure to read my resume before sending me an Email was due to his inability to control *digital* excretory functions, then this guy probably just insulted me or something.
-I mean, I’m getting old (I’m 32) but not not quite old enough yet to require adult-sized Huggies.
+Now … I know there are medical reasons behind incontinence, but unless he was suggesting that his failure to read my resume before sending me an Email was due to his inability to control digital excretory functions, then this guy probably just insulted me or something.
+I mean, I’m getting old (I’m 32 as I write this) but not not quite old enough yet to require adult-sized Huggies.

 Or maybe he just didn’t know how to spell “inconvenience” and MS Outlook’s spell checker chose a poor replacement word.
 His Email headers did include this:

 So I went to their web site thinking I’ll find some other Email addresses to enlighten them as to his poor communication skills, and it’s a horrible frame layout that tries to mask the fact that their web site is being called from a direct IP address on port 85 (?), and every single graphic link is broken.